forgery810/fl-studio-all-devices/README.md

 When unzipped, everything should be in a folder named something like fl-studio-all-devices.
 This entire folder should be placed in the above directory.

-There are two files in the folder that allow user control of the script functionality.
+Two files in the folder allow user control of the script functionality.
 The first, config.py, can be edited by the user.
 Descriptions of what each setting affects are in that file.
 It can be opened in a text editor or IDE to be edited but the name must not be changed.